-- (18) Soybean is considered to be moderately exhaustive crop.
+(18) Soybean is considered to be moderately exhaustive crop.
 Balanced nutrients application ensures better yield performance of soybean.
-The integration of Farm Yard Manure (5-10 t/ha) or poultry manure (2.5 t/ha) along with the basal application of Nitrogen, Phosphorus, Potash and Sulphur (as given in table 3) generally provides balanced nutrition for harnessing the yield potential.
+The integration of Farm Yard Manure (5-10 t/ha) or Compost (5 t/ha) or poultry manure (2.5 t/ha) along with the basal application of Nitrogen, Phosphorus, Potash and Sulphur (as given in Table 3) generally provides balanced nutrition for harnessing the yield potential.
 In soybean, use of fertilizers is recommended only as basal application.
-Therefore, farmers are advised not to use any fertilizers particularly urea or DAP as top dressing in standing crop unless being recommended by soybean scientists.
-In general, for harvesting good soybean yield, it requires recommended nutritional dose which can be accordingly tailored after soil testing. - (19) Farmers are also advised not to mix fertilizers along with seed during sowing of soybean.
+Therefore, farmers are advised not to use any fertilizers in standing crop unless being recommended by the scientists.
+In general, for harvesting good soybean yield, it requires recommended nutritional dose which can be accordingly tailored after soil testing.

+(19) Farmers are also advised not to mix fertilizers along with seed during sowing of soybean.
 In close contact with fertilizer it gets rotten in the soil.
 They should ensure the placement of seed at 2-3 cm and the fertilizer placement at 5 cm in the soil.